indygreg/PyOxidizer/docs/comparisons.rst

 ===========

-`PyInstaller <https://www.pyinstaller.org/>`_ is a tool to convert regular python scripts to "standalone" executables.
+`PyInstaller <https://www.pyinstaller.org/>`_ is a tool to convert regular python scripts to *standalone* executables.
 The standard packaging produces a tiny executable and a custom directory structure to host dynamic libraries and Python code (zipped compiled bytecode).

 ``PyInstaller`` can produce a self-contained executable file containing your application, however, at run-time, PyInstaller will extract binary files and a custom `ZlibArchive <https://pyinstaller.readthedocs.io/en/latest/advanced-topics.html#zlibarchive>`_ to a temporary directory then import modules from the filesystem.

-``PyOxidizer`` typically skips this step and loads modules directly from memory using zero-copy.
-This makes ``PyOxidizer`` executables significantly faster to start.
+``PyOxidizer`` often skips this step and loads modules directly from memory using zero-copy.
+This makes ``PyOxidizer`` executables significantly faster to start when this feature is employed.

+When ``PyOxidizer`` is running in single-file mode, it needs to build all binary dependencies from source to facilitate static linking.
+Although this behavior is optional and ``PyOxidizer`` can also work with pre-built binary Python packages.

-Currently a big difference is that ``PyOxidizer`` needs to build all the binary dependencies from scratch to facilitate linking into single file, ``PyInstaller`` can work with normal Python packages with a complex system of hooks to find the runtime dependencies, this allow a lot of not easy to build packages like PyQt to work out of the box.
+A current difference between the tools is that ``PyInstaller`` generally has better support for binary dependencies. ``PyInstaller`` knows how to find runtime dependencies and allows a lot of not-easy-to-build packages like PyQT to work out of the box.
+With ``PyOxidizer``, you could need to add sufficient complexity to its configuration files to get things to work.

 .. _compare_py2exe: